 With Emile Chabal, Herrick Chapman, Minayo Nasiali, and Evan Spritzer.
 Moderated by Frédéric Viguier.

 Online event open to all.
-Please join us at this link. *Please note that you will need to have a Zoom account and be signed in to join the meeting.
+Please join us at this link, no need to pre-register. *Please note that you will need to have a Zoom account and be signed in to join the meeting.

 Join us as a panel of experts discuss Emile Chabal's new short introduction to postwar France.
 The book explores the contradictions that have shaped French history over the last eighty years, from the calamitous defeat by Hitler's armies in 1940 through decolonisation, the gilets jaunes and the response to COVID-19.
 Structured around the idea of paradox, Chabal paints a picture of a nation struggling to reconcile its core political values with the realities of a diverse society.